zoulasc/NetBSD-Donation-Automation/README.md

-# NetBSD_project_2022
+# GSoC_project_2022
-This is a repository for NetBSD's GSoC 2022 project.
+This is a repository for my GSoC 2022 project with the organisation The NetBSD Foundation.
+Project Title: Automating donor acknowledgement and information storage & updation.